grpc/grpc-java/README.md

 ### Transport

 The Transport layer does the heavy lifting of putting and taking bytes off the wire.
-The interfaces to it are abstract just enough to allow plugging in of different implementations.
+The interfaces to it are abstracted just enough to allow plugging in of different implementations.
 Transports are modeled as `Stream` factories.
 The variation in interface between a server Stream and a client Stream exists to codify their differing semantics for cancellation and error reporting.